leoboehm/hobbydevs/use_cases/UC2_Applying_for_a_Project.md

-# Use-Case Specification: Applying for a Project
+# Use-Case Specification: Applying for a Project (CRUD - Create)

 # 1. Applying for a Project